xR4YM0ND/Aged/Known_Bugs.md

 ### AdditionZ
 - Normal Oxidization (when placed normal 1 next to another 1 should be same speed as vanilla 1 block 3 air 1 block)
 - Fast Oxidization (with lava & water - should be 4x of the vanilla 1 block 3 space 1 block speed)
-- Stray's don't start to burn when in winter biome & direct sunlight
 - **[Idea]** TNT Tennis (2023 April Fools update)
 - Shield Cooldown compatible with the mod Guarding ? - Needs testing